 Most of the water we treat is from city-owned Lake Randell, located to the northwest of Denison between US 75 and Lake Texoma.
 The supply for Lake Randell is supplemented by water transferred from Lake Texoma.
-Almost all of our customers are served by surface water from these two lakes.
-Our customers in the area of North Texas Regional Airport are served by a combination of surface water and ground water from wells the City operates on the NTRA property.
-These wells produce water from the Trinity/Paluxy aquifer formation.
+All of our customers are served by surface water from these two lakes.
 TCEQ completed an assessment of our source water and results indicate that some of the sources are susceptible to certain contaminants.
 The sampling requirements for our water system are based on this susceptibility and previous sample data.
 Any detection of those contaminants will be found in this report.
 For more information on source water assessments and protection efforts at our system, please contact us.